Paul Byron scores twice, Canadiens beat Oilers 4-1

+EDMONTON, Alberta (AP) -- The Montreal Canadiens knew that if they kept getting shots on net, they'd break through against the Edmonton Oilers.

-EDMONTON, Alberta (AP) -- Paul Byron scored twice and added an assist in the Montreal Canadiens' 4-1 victory over the Edmonton Oilers on Sunday night.
+Paul Byron scored twice and added an assist in the Canadiens' 4-1 victory over Sunday night, with all four of the goals coming in a six-minute span late in the game.

+''We just stuck with it,'' Byron said. ''It was a matter of time, and we got some great bounces at the end.''

-Alex Galchenyuk and Max Pacioretty also scored, and Carey Price made 24 saves.
+Max Pacioretty also scored twice, and Carey Price made 24 saves.
 The Canadiens have won seven of their last eight.

+''We get to go home with three wins out of four games on this trip ... with everything we've had to face,'' Montreal coach Claude Julien said. ''With the flu going around the team and everything else, we're pretty happy with the road trip.''

 Milan Lucic scored for the Oilers.
 They have dropped three in a row.